MicrosoftDocs/powerquery-docs/powerquery-docs/data-privacy-firewall.md

 # Behind the scenes of the Data Privacy Firewall

 >[!NOTE]
->Privacy levels are currently unavailable in Power Platform dataflows.
-The product team is working towards enabling this functionality in the future.
+>Privacy levels are currently unavailable in Power Platform dataflows, but the product team is working towards enabling this functionality.

 If you've used Power Query for any length of time, you've likely experienced it.
 There you are, querying away, when you suddenly get an error that no amount of online searching, query tweaking, or keyboard bashing can remedy.
 An error like: